Engineered Hardwood Flooring Cost: A Buyer's Guide

 Next, decide if you're going the DIY route or hiring a professional.
 While installing the floor yourself saves on labor, it requires time, tools, and a bit of skill.
 If you hire a pro, installation costs typically run from $3 to $10 per square foot, depending on your location and the complexity of the job.
 This fee often includes moving furniture, removing the old flooring, and installing the new planks.
 The total cost for both materials and professional installation usually lands somewhere between $7 and $20 per square foot.
 It’s always a good idea to get at least two or three quotes from different installers to compare prices and services.

-Smart Strategies to Keep Your Project on Budget
+Tips for Keeping Your Flooring Project on Budget

 A smart budget accounts for more than just planks and labor.
 Remember to factor in potential extra costs like underlayment, moisture barriers, adhesive, and trim.
 You might also need to pay for subfloor preparation if your existing surface is uneven.
 To save money, look for sales on materials and consider handling some of the prep work yourself, like removing the old carpet.
 If you’re a contractor or designer, signing up for a trade program can give you access to bulk discounts that make a big difference on larger projects.
 Planning for these details ahead of time is the key to keeping your project on track.